How Does a Roth IRA Grow and Build Wealth?

 What other retirement accounts can I use with a Roth IRA?

-A Roth IRA can help grow your retirement savings, but relying solely on a Roth IRA in retirement can have limitations.
+A Roth IRA can help grow your retirement savings, but relying solely on it can have limitations.
 Its lower contribution limits make it difficult to save as much as you’ll need, and high-income earners may not be able to contribute directly at all.

 A good retirement plan will rely on a mix of financial options—playing on the strengths of each.
 Here are some other retirement savings accounts you might use alongside a Roth IRA to build compound interest and supercharge your savings.